 Pets: none ...

-This is me, as someone else.
-It was taken to go with a very serious magazine article.
+This picture of me was taken to go with a very serious magazine article.
 My mother encouragingly said, "Why on earth are you looking like that?"

 Books: currently the 9 you've seen on here